terraform-linters/tflint-ruleset-terraform/docs/rules/terraform_deprecated_interpolation.md

 Terraform v0.12 introduces a new interpolation syntax, but continues to support the old 0.11-style interpolation syntax for compatibility.

-Terraform will currently print diagnostic warnings when deprecated interpolations are used.
-Consistent with its deprecation policy, they will raise errors in the next major release (v0.13).
-TFLint emits an issue instead of a warning with the same logic.
+`terraform fmt` can replace this redundant interpolation, so although it is not deprecated in the latest Terraform version, this rule allows you to issue a warning similar to Terraform v0.12.14.

 ## How To Fix